imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 fluentMeshToFoam backward-step.msh
 ```

-The utlitity sucessfully imports the mesh and confirms this with the output:
+The utility sucessfully imports the mesh and confirms this with the output:

 ```
 ...